raymond-lee093/miniproject4RaymondLee/README.md

 This project is a basic poll application that this implemented using Django web framework and Python.
 It utilizes HTML and Jinja2 for templating, and incorporates a built-in user authentication system implemented by Django.
-Users can register, log in, and log out seamlessly within the system.
+Users can register, log in, log out, and password reset within the system.
 Users can create accounts with first name, last name, unique usernames, emails, and passwords.
 It also contains an admin site that lets you add, change, and delete polls.
 Database manipulation can be done within the admin site.
 Instructions are below to create and admin user.
 The database configuration uses SQLite.
 SQLite is included in Python, so you won’t